DianeDouet/SSI_breakdown/README.md

 # Breakdown of sporophytic self-incompatibility: Diploids versus Tetraploids

-This repository contains the codes used for the simulation of the paper names "Breakdown of sporophytic self-incompatibility: Diploids versus Tetraploids".
+This repository contains the codes in Julia used for the simulation of the paper names "Breakdown of sporophytic self-incompatibility: Diploids versus Tetraploids".
 The different codes are organized into folders and each of them correspond to a specific version of the model (summarized in Table 2 in the paper).
 More specifically, the different codes represent different:
 - scenarios: either SI alleles are assumed to be codominant, or they are structured in four dominance classes.
 - ploidy levels: the population is either fully diploid or fully tetraploid throughout the simulation.